sulu/sulu-docs/bundles/snippet.rst

 Properties
 ----------

-Properties are the same as Page :doc:`templates`.
+Properties are the same as Page :doc:`../book/templates`.